javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 2. Single quotes: `'Hello'`.
 3. Backticks: <code>&#96;Hello&#96;</code>.

-Double and single quotes are "simple" quotes.
+Double and single quotes are both "simple" quotes.
 There's no difference between them in JavaScript.

 Backticks are "extended functionality" quotes.
-They allow us to embed variables and expressions into a string by wrapping them in `${…}`, for example:
+They allow us to embed variables, and expressions into a string by wrapping them in `${…}`, for example:

 ```js run
 let name = "John";